-The majority of the Company's business relates to UK pension schemes.
+The majority of the Company's business relates to unit-linked insurance policies provided to UK pension schemes.

 Incorporated as a private limited company in March 1971, we are part of the Legal & General Investment Management (LGIM) business division and are one of the major insurance entities within the Legal & General Group (the Group).